Restitution Hearings in Juvenile Court

 In juvenile courts in Florida, the court retains jurisdiction over a child and the child’s parent or legal guardian when the court orders restitution to be paid until the restitution order is satisfied or until the court orders otherwise.
 See Florida Statute Section 985.0301 and 985.437(5).
-Depending on the circumstances, the judge in juvenile court can order the child to pay the fines, instead of the parents.
+Depending on the circumstances, the judge in juvenile court can order the child to pay the fines and other financial requirements instead of the parents.

 After a restitution hearing or by consent during a plea, restitution can be ordered to compensate the victims for damages and out-of-pocket expenses incurred as a result of the delinquent conduct.
 Those expenses can include property damage, insurance deductibles, and the fair market value of stolen items.

 If the fines or restitution ordered by the judge in juvenile court remain unpaid, the amount can be converted into a judgment that might eventually damage the child or parent’s credit.

 Attorney for Juvenile Restitution Hearings in Tampa, FL

 The attorneys at Sammis Law Firm represent minor children accused of a crime.
 We are experienced fighting cases in juvenile court in Tampa, FL.
 We also represent juveniles in the surrounding counties including Pinellas County, Pasco County, Hernando County, and Polk County.

 Our attorneys also represent clients during restitution hearings in adult court and on appeal to a higher court when a restitution order is entered improperly.

 Find out more about direct appeals from juvenile courts in Florida.

 Call (813) 250-0500 to discuss your case today.